 Change your eating habits to limit acid or irritation of the esophagus.
 This might mean switching to a bland diet for a while and avoiding spicy foods, citrus foods, chocolate, fatty foods, and caffeine.

 Maintain a healthy weight.

 Become more active.

 Esophagitis can return if you do not make some changes in the way you live.
-Living with this condition means following your health care provider’s recommendations on lifestyle changes and medication use.
+Living with this condition means following your healthcare provider’s recommendations on lifestyle changes and medicine use.